-- 1. In order to be admitted to the programme, a student needs to have: - a completed the requirements for: - (i) a degree from a New Zealand University or the equivalent as approved by Senate or its representative or and b demonstrated the potential to meet the Teaching Council of Aotearoa New Zealand criteria for provisional registration and certification.
+- 1 In order to be admitted to this programme, a student must have: - a completed the requirements for: - (i) a degree from a New Zealand University or the equivalent as approved by Senate or its representative or and b demonstrated the potential to meet the Teaching Council of Aotearoa New Zealand criteria for provisional registration.
+Personal references and an interview will normally be required.